-4.4.2 Holistic Monitoring Tool
+4.4.2 Holistic/Comprehensive Monitoring Tool

-The MPM should start from a broad notion of media pluralism, encompassing aspects that relate to internal and external pluralism, cultural, political, and geographic dimensions of pluralism, ownership and concentration issues, media contents and formats.
-It should assess the economic, socio-demographic and legal/policy context in which media are offered and consumed, looking at supply (including elements of distribution and infrastructures), demand and use.
+Target 2: In mature democracies media pluralism encompasses political, cultural, geographical, structural and content related dimensions.
+The MPM should consequently start from a broad notion of media pluralism, encompassing aspects that relate to internal and external pluralism, cultural, political, and geographic dimensions of pluralism, ownership and concentration issues, media contents and formats.
+It should assess the economic, sociodemographic and legal/policy context in which media are offered and consumed, looking at supply (including elements of distribution and infrastructures), demand and use.
 The range of media covered should include radio and TV broadcasting, national and regional press, magazines, together with internet media, and also take into account the book publishing sector as the latter forms part of the media landscape, contributing to the formation of public opinion, and determines to a greater or lesser extent the editorial and commercial strategy of multimedia operators.

-Consequently, the MPM has been developed on the basis of three types of indicators (economic, socio-demographic and legal), which assess the performance of media markets, structures and regulations in relation to the five domains of media ownership and control, media types and genres, political pluralism in the media, cultural pluralism in the media, and geographic pluralism in the media.
+In accordance with this broad notion of media pluralism, the MPM has been developed on the basis of three types of indicators (economic, socio-demographic and legal), which assess the performance of media markets, structures and regulations in relation to the five domains of media ownership and control, media types and genres, political pluralism in the media, cultural pluralism in the media, and geographic pluralism in the media.
 Aspects which are of a more general nature, but which are nevertheless essential 'preconditions' for media pluralism, have been isolated in a supplementary domain, the 'basic domain'.
 This domain contains indicators assessing regulatory safeguards for freedom of expression and information, independent oversight, and policies for media literacy.